Court system of Canada: Superior courts

 The second is the term "superior courts".
 This term also has two different meanings, one general and one specific.

 The general meaning is that a superior court is a court of inherent jurisdiction.
-Historically, they are the descendants of the royal superior courts in England.
+Historically, these courts are the descendants of the royal superior courts in England.
 The decisions of a superior court are not subject to review unless a statute specifically provides for review or appeal.
 The term is not limited to trial courts.
 The provincial courts of appeal and the Federal Court of Appeal are also superior courts.

 The more limited sense is that "Superior Court" can be used to refer to the superior trial court of original jurisdiction in the Province.
 This terminology is used in the court systems of Ontario and Quebec.

 The difference between the two terms is also indicated by capitalization.
 The term "superior court" is used to mean the general sense of the term, while "Superior Court" is used to refer to specific courts in provinces which use that term to designate their superior trial courts.

-In Ontario and Quebec, this court is known as Superior Court (Cour supérieure); in Alberta, Saskatchewan, Manitoba, and New Brunswick, as Court of King's Bench (Cour du Banc du Roi); and in Newfoundland and Labrador, British Columbia, Nova Scotia, Prince Edward Island, Yukon, and the Northwest Territories as the Supreme Court (Cour suprême).
-The term "Supreme Court" can be confusing as it could suggest a final appellate court, like the Supreme Court of Canada; in fact, each province has a Court of Appeal superior to its superior court, except in Newfoundland and Labrador where appeals lie to the Appeals Division of the Supreme Court.
+In Ontario and Quebec, this court is known as the Superior Court (Cour supérieure); in Alberta, Saskatchewan, Manitoba, and New Brunswick, as the Court of King's Bench (Cour du Banc du Roi); and in Newfoundland and Labrador, British Columbia, Nova Scotia, Prince Edward Island, Yukon, and the Northwest Territories as the Supreme Court (Cour suprême).
+The term "Supreme Court" can be confusing as it could suggest a final appellate court, like the Supreme Court of Canada; each province has an appellate court with an appellate jurisdiction from the superior trial court.

+Certain superior courts include specialized commercial court programs.
+The Superior Court in Toronto has a Commercial List created in 1991, with a team of judges who have experience in managing complex commercial litigation matters.
+Similarly, the Superior Court in Montreal has a Commercial Division, while the Court of the King's Bench of Alberta has a Commercial List.

-In Nunavut, there is a single unified trial court, the Nunavut Court of Justice, unlike the situation in the provinces and other territories.
+In Nunavut, there is a single unified trial court, the Nunavut Court of Justice, which is a superior court of general jurisdiction.